pyinstaller/pyinstaller/doc/source/Manual.rst

     Print a summary of the options and exit.

 -v, --version
-    Print the version of the program as 2. *n* -*xxxxxxx* where *n* is the sub-version and *xxxxxxx* is a git commit tag.
+    Print the version of the program as 2.\ *n*.

 -a, --ascii
     Do *not* include Python module ``codecs`` and other Unicode support.
     The default is to include them if available, whether the script imports them or not.

 --distpath=path_to_executable, -o path_to_executable
-	Say where to put the bundled app.
+	Specify where to put the bundled app.
 	The default is a ``dist`` folder in the same folder as the first script.

 --specpath=path_to_spec_file
-	Say where to put the *name* `.spec` file.
+	Specify where to put the *name* `.spec` file.
 	The default is the same folder as the first script.

 --workpath=path_to_work_files
-    Say where to put the |PyInstaller| log and work files for this run.
+    Specify where to put the |PyInstaller| log and work files for this run.
     The default path is a ``build`` folder in the same folder as the first script or spec.

 --clean
-	Tells |PyInstaller| to erase all log and work files before it starts.
+	Tell |PyInstaller| to erase all log and work files before it starts.
 	The default is to take advantage of any work files existing in the workpath from a prior run to possibly shorten the building process.
 	Use --clean to make sure all parts of the app are built fresh.